By Tony Dear

 Chattanooga climbed swiftly in the state’s rankings, and gained approval among members before long.
 “But it didn’t happen overnight,” says Bergin.
 “Convincing members of the benefits of renovating is easier today than it was 15 years ago when the renovation-movement was just starting.
 It took years for some to come around.”

-DeVries, who says a major renovation can cost almost as much as building a new course, also believes maintaining good club relations is the trickiest part of a renovation.
+DeVries, who says major renovating can cost almost as much as building a new course, also believes maintaining good club relations is the trickiest part of a renovation.
 “The politics can get messy,” he says.
 Besides touching up their design heroes’ work, architects must deal with dues-paying members who may have spent decades at the club growing ever-more smitten with the course and increasingly hostile to change.

 At the turn of the century, DeVries was commissioned to renew Alister Mackenzie’s Meadow Club in Fairfax, CA. Some might not regard Meadow Club as precious as Augusta National or Cypress Point perhaps, but try telling that to a member or, indeed, any Mackenzie devotee for whom an original design has incalculable value.
 “We started slow with a pilot project on the 5th green—the Eden hole—to gauge the general feeling,” DeVries remembers.
 “Mackenzie’s putting surface had shrunk from 9,500 square feet to 5,000.
 After restoring the original dimensions there was some backlash, but 80% of the members approved.
 So we pressed on rebuilding bunkers, replacing the irrigation system, and restoring lost fairway width.”
 By removing trees at the 4th, DeVries gave members a view of Mt.
 Camalpais.
 And he revealed a canyon behind the 7th green that had been similarly hidden.